khughitt/slidify-network-biology/index.Rmd

 ### Challenges

-- Y2H data is collected *in vitro* and may not provide an accurate reprensentation of the catalog of interactions that actually take place in a cell under normal conditions:
+- Y2H data is collected *in vitro* and may not provide an accurate representation of the catalog of interactions that actually take place in a cell under normal conditions:
   - Real interactions may not hold up and will be missed
   - Complexes that do not form *in vivo* may be found *in vitro*